Skip to main content

 Hospice and palliative care for adults

-Specialized hospice and palliative care services
+Specialised hospice and palliative care services

-• Pain,
+• pain,

-• Nausea,
+• nausea,

-• Shortness of breath,
+• shortness of breath,

-• Tiredness or exhaustion,
+• tiredness or exhaustion,

 • psychological or social stress.

-• physical and psychological complaints,
+• managing physical and psychological challenges,

 • at home by mobile palliative care teams or hospice teams,